 Source: A-1 Concrete

-In the above example, the Louisville location of A1 Concrete has pages for services it provides, team members for that particular location, location-specific reviews, and more.
+In the above example, the Louisville location of A-1 Concrete Leveling has pages for services it provides, team members for that particular location, location-specific reviews, and more.

 If the Louisville page is like an auditorium, each of these pages is like a small office that branches off of it.